pagekit/docs/developer-guides/themes.md

 Most importantly, the module definition in your theme's `index.php` can contain all properties, no matter if you have a theme or an extension.
 If you want to add a Settings screen to the admin panel, register additional tabs to the Site Tree or the Widget management interface, all of that works exactly the same.

-## Menu and Position Renderer
+## Menu and Position renderer
-You might want to use custom menu or position renderer.
-Below you'll find two examples on how to use them.
+You might want to use a custom menu or position renderer.
+Below you'll find two examples of how to use them.

 ```php
 <?= $view->menu('main', 'menu-navbar.php') ?>
 ```

-In this case the `main` menu will be rendererd with the `menu-navbar.php` layout file:
+In this case the `main` menu will be rendererd with the `menu-navbar.php` layout file.

 ```php
 <ul class="uk-navbar-nav">